Domestic Violence Murfreesboro Attorney

 The Tennessee legislature, state law enforcement and local prosecutors have made domestic violence a top priority.
 Penalties for domestic assault may include jail time, probation, imposition of a restraining order, the loss of the right to carry or possess a firearm FOREVER, court-ordered anger management counseling and significant fines and court costs.

 Since many men and women facing domestic violence charges have no prior criminal record or exposure to the criminal justice system, defendants accused of domestic abuse may not understand the true seriousness of the situation and the harsh penalties they may face.
 Contacting someone who practices regularly in this area of law is the first step that anyone charged with a crime should take.

 If you need to speak with a Tennessee criminal defense attorney about a domestic violence charge, contact the Law Office of R. Timothy Hogan in Murfreesboro.
-To schedule a free consultation, call 615-686-8491 or send us an e-mail.
+To schedule a consultation, call 615-686-8491 or send us an e-mail.